 - Emergency change in travel plans where I get stuck in a destination for an extra night

 - Lost reservations.
 When I got to the airport, I went to the wrong airline and almost got irate because they did not have my reservation… In the event of a real lost reservation, I should have a contingency plan in place.

 - Weather delays, rental car disasters, etc…

-I would consider the above average to low risk issues.
-Items that are semi frequently dealt with by many travellers.
-Below is a list of higher risk issues that may occur, and can be considered disasterous in nature.
+I would consider the above bullet points, average to low-risk issues, and are items that are semi-frequently dealt with by many travellers.
+Below is a list of higher risk issues that may occur, and can be considered disastrous in nature.

 - Major automobile accident

 - Terrorist threat/attack where all flights get grounded

 - Crashlanding of any kind to me would be major